tembo-io/website/landing/src/content/blog/2024-02-14-mongoalternative-stack/index.md

 We offer a fully-integrated, managed FerretDB experience with the help of our application services, covered in an earlier [blog post](https://tembo.io/blog/tembo-operator-apps) of ours.
 Essentially, we achieve this by running FerretDB’s docker image in a kubernetes deployment next to Postgres.

-To provide a bit more detail, this process first required establishing a novel TCP ingress routing in line with [FerretDB's secure connection instructions](https://docs.ferretdb.io/security/tls-connections/).
+To provide a bit more detail, this process first required creating a novel TCP ingress routing in line with [FerretDB's secure connection instructions](https://docs.ferretdb.io/security/tls-connections/).
-From there a Kubernetes Service and an ingress resource (Tembo currently uses Traefik)[https://doc.traefik.io/traefik/middlewares/overview/] is created.
+Once established, a Kubernetes Service and ingress resource [Tembo currently uses Traefik](https://doc.traefik.io/traefik/middlewares/overview/) could be created.
 Finally, we generate a template by which we could [loading FerretDB via our kubernetes operator](https://github.com/tembo-io/tembo/blob/main/tembo-operator/src/stacks/templates/mongo_alternative.yaml).

 ![app_service](./app_service.png 'app_service')